icaruso21/Insect-Phenology-Forecaster/Complete Intro.md

 		 - *Date range*: The period of time to plot accumulated degree days for, starting from 0 at the start date.
 (Default: first day of this year to yesterday)

 *Note concerning observation plots:* The simplifying assumption that offspring are immediately produced upon the emergence of new adults was made, allowing for multiple generations per year.
 When accumulated degree days equals G, one generation reaches adulthood and the accumulated degree days are reset to 0.
 This marks the beginning of a new generation.
 A custom generational lag can be specified below the plot.
-This is not the case for the phenopause heatmap, which displays phenology for one generation each year.
+This is not the case for the phenophase heatmap, which displays phenology for one generation each year.

 ### Data sources and methods:
 **Insect Dataset:** [Cite source of data]